All comparisonsTask Managers

 Apple Reminders

-Any.do fails first because habits and premium prompts appear before simple task entry.
+Any.do fails first because it breaks when habits and premium prompts appear before simple task entry.

 Verdict